KLavallais/AutomateRandomUser/README.md

 ---

 ## Skills Demonstrated:
-- Scripting in PowerShell to automate administrative tasks in Active Directory.
+- **Virtual Machine Management in Azure**: Set up and managed virtual machines in Microsoft Azure, including configuring the domain controller and client machines.
+- **Remote Desktop Access**: Connected to the virtual machines through Remote Desktop to execute administrative tasks.
-- Automating bulk user creation and configuring their Active Directory settings.
+- **Scripting in PowerShell**: Automated the creation of Active Directory users using PowerShell scripts.
-- Using loops and functions in PowerShell for generating random user names.
+- **Automating Bulk User Creation**: Scripted the generation and configuration of 1,000 users in Active Directory, showing proficiency in scaling administrative tasks.
-- Verifying the creation of user accounts in ADUC and confirming login success.
+- **Active Directory Management**: Verified the creation of user accounts in ADUC, confirming successful automation.
-- Network and user environment validation after account creation.
+- **Network and User Environment Validation**: Tested user login functionality and ensured the proper environment setup for each created user.

 ---